openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 clearCustomDnsRules(): Promise\<void\>

-Removes all custom DNS rules from the current application.
+Removes all custom DNS rules for the current application.
 This API uses a promise to return the result.

 **Required permissions**: ohos.permission.INTERNET